carlos-alves-one/Academic-Performance-Management-System/README.md

 ## Overview

-The Academic Performance Management System (APMS) is designed to facilitate the management of student data within educational institutions.
-This Java-based system enables the handling of student personal information, academic grades, and the generation of comprehensive academic reports and performance averages.
+The Academic Performance Management System (APMS) is designed to facilitate student data management within educational institutions.
+This Java-based system enables handling student personal information, academic grades, and the generation of comprehensive academic reports and performance averages.

 ## Features